LucasWaelti/kalibr-wiki/Calibration-targets.md

 The calibration targets are configured using YAML configuration files which are passed to the calibration tools.
 Please find the configuration templates for the supported targets below.

 ###A) Aprilgrid
 Partially visible Aprilgrids can be detected without problems.
-This greatly simplifies the data collection and makes this grid the recommended target to use with this toolbox.
+This greatly simplifies the data collection and makes this grid the recommended target to use.

 Aprilgrid PDFs can be downloaded from the [Downloads](downloads) page or can be created according to your size requirements using the following script:
 > kalibr_create_target_pdf --type apriltag --nx [NUM_COLS] --ny [NUM_ROWS] --tsize [TAG_WIDTH_M] --tspace [TAG_SPACING_PERCENT]